 What are you lending against?

-All Kuflink loans are secured against property, and loan terms are 3-12 months.
+All Kuflink loans are secured against property, and loan terms are 3-24 months (most around 12).
 I obviously like the property security, and I also like the short duration: with a maximum term of a year, there aren't any large and complex projects that will take years to build out and have more scope for something to go wrong.

 Looking at the loans currently on the platform, most are either small development projects or people wanting to use a property as security for a business loan or to consolidate other debts.